AndersDeath/diary2/000-current.md

 # 18 January - Wednesday - Yerevan - 111 day of immigration

 As usual I was coding for the most part of the day.
 We are very close to the crucial release that should be in the last year. this is good.
-Also I was on the All Hands Meeting, which is basically the
+Also I was on the All Hands Meeting, which is basically the meeting where c level management gives an information about company's health.